 If you don’t want your digital footprint to be lost forever, you need to take control of it while you still can.
 What happens to it is your choice – and if you put in the effort, you’ll rest easy knowing that you’ve given clear instructions on how you wish your online possessions to be handled.

-3. Helping your family.
+3. Help your family.

-4. Helping your business partners.
+4. Help your business partners.

 Preparing for Your Digital Death

 Each of the four purposes outlined above is crucial for a thought-out, comprehensive plan.
 Depending on your situation, one may take priority over the others.

 With these core aspects of digital death planning, you have a better idea of what you need to address and how to present it in an easy, understandable way.
 Here are the steps you need to take in order to prepare for your digital death.

 The first step in your digital afterlife preparations is also the biggest and most important one.

 If you’re already an organized person, it won’t be as difficult.
 But if your digital assets are all over the place, identifying and collecting them can prove to be a massive undertaking.
 Don’t panic – you’ll be changing that very soon.

 This includes online banking accounts, passwords, social media, digital devices, documents, and everything else you consider important.
 Don’t worry about any details just yet – this is just an outline of your valuable digital possessions.